LBPUnion/ProjectLighthouse/README.md

 ### LittleBigPlanet 1

 For LittleBigPlanet 1 to work with RPCS3, follow the steps for LittleBigPlanet 2.
 First, download [HXD](https://mh-nexus.de/downloads/HxDSetup.zip).
-Once HXD is set up, open your `EBOOTlocalhost.elf` file and press "ctrl+f" and look for "sceNpCommerce2" (without the "s) then replace the string with periods.
-After that press "ctrl+s" and save the file.
+Once HXD is set up, open your `EBOOTlocalhost.elf` file with HXD and click on Search -> Find and look for `sceNpCommerce2` then replace `sceNpCommerce2` with periods.
+After that go to File -> Save.

 Finally, take a break.
 Chances are that took a while.